emeinhardt/gregex/README.md

 `(GN Fa6 (GNb4 (Ma4 (Ma6 (GNb6 (Ab4 ANb4 NNa3)) (GNb2 (Ab4 (GNb3 (Ab4 ANb4 NNa3))))) (Ma3 (GNb2 (Ab4 ANb4 NNa3)) (GNb4 (Ab4 NNa6))))))`

-(`gregex` currently doesn't do pretty-printing of s-expressions, but for the time being, any widely-used text editor will support packages that automatically indent s-expressions according to common conventions.)
+(`gregex` currently doesn't do pretty-printing of s-expressions, but for the time being, any widely-used text editor will support packages that automatically indent s-expressions according to common conventions.
+See the `TODO` item below for how this pretty-printed output would likely appear.)

 #### Checking whether a string matches an uncertainty operator in some glycan